-Git rebase#
+Git rebase¶

-The commands git rebase
+The commands git rebase and git merge allow you to merge

-is always a moving forward change approach,
+Git branches.
+While git merge is always a moving forward change approach,

-has powerful history rewrite functions.
+git rebase has powerful history rewrite functions.

 Here we take a look at its configuration, use cases and pitfalls.

-moves a sequence of commits to a new base commit and
+In doing so, git rebase moves a sequence of commits to a new base commit and

 can be useful for Feature branch workflows workflows.
 Internally, Git